Michael-Stout/Portuguese-Bank-Marketing/README.md

 1. job: Type of job
 2. marital: Marital status
 3. education: Education level
-4. default: Has credit in default?
+4. default: Is credit in default?
-5. housing: Has housing loan?
+5. housing: Has a housing loan?
-6. loan: Has personal loan?
+6. loan: Has a personal loan?
 7. contact: Type of communication contact
 8. month: Last contact month
 9. day_of_week: Last contact day of the week
-10. poutcome: Outcome of the previous marketing campaign
+10. poutcome: The outcome of the previous marketing campaign

 **Exploratory Data Analysis (EDA)**
 ---